 When you slip and fall in a supermarket and suffer severe injuries, you might be able to file a claim to collect monetary damages.
-Call Irene H. Gabo P.C. to find out if you can file a claim.
+Call Law Office of Irene H. Gabo, P.C. to find out if you can file a claim.

 Thousands of people in New York suffer severe injuries in supermarkets every year.
 Even in stores that look well-maintained, dangers lurk everywhere.
 There are slippery floors to navigate.
 There are crowded aisles to navigate.
 When you consider how many times a year, the average consumer takes a trip to the supermarket, the risk of getting hurt is significant.

 Supermarkets have legal responsibilities to customers.
 They must ensure the premises are safe.
 This duty resides with the owner of the supermarket, the owner of the property, management, and employees.
 They all should avoid unduly harming the people in and around the store.
 When a dangerous condition exists that someone knew about or should have known about, and you suffer injuries, you might have a claim against the supermarket.